Omaralmaqtari/Efficient-Multiscale-Transformer/README.md

 # EMT-Efficient-Multiscale-Transformer

-This repository is the official implementation of the proposed architecture in the paper "Efficient Multiscale Transformer for Thin Crack Segmentation".
+This repository is the official implementation of the proposed architecture in the paper "Transformer-Based Thin Crack Segmentation: An Efficient Multiscale Approach for Automatic Visual Inspection".

-The proposed model was trained and tested on the largest crack dataset "Crack11k".
+The proposed model was trained and tested on the largest crack dataset, namely "Crack11k": (https://www.kaggle.com/datasets/lakshaymiddha/crack-segmentation-dataset/data)